dk14/wolfram-mega/README.md

 ### Strong identity.

-(stronger identities allow for weaker assumptions about their malleabilty)
+(stronger identities allow for weaker assumptions about their malleability)

 Oracles in Mega are either not anonymous at all (e.g. Wolfram Alpha) or have reliable pseudonymous identitites supported by proof-of-work.
 Identity in Mega is treated as NOT "something confirmed by your human peers", but something that rather requires effort (physical work) to aquire.